 Three to five years after gastric bypass surgery, some patients start to regain weight because the size of their stoma (the opening at the bottom of the stomach pouch) or their stomach pouch itself has increased.
 This can keep you from feeling full after small meals.

-To resolve this problem, our surgeons use new surgical tools to create and suture folds into the pouch, reducing its volume and at the stoma to decrease its diameter.
+To resolve this problem, our surgeons use new surgical tools during bariatric revision surgery to create and suture folds into the pouch, reducing its volume and at the stoma to decrease its diameter.
 The surgeon performs the procedure entirely through the mouth – inserting an endoscope under heavy sedation – so there are no external incisions into the body.

 Keeping your weight down after gastric bypass is vital to improving your health and reducing the co-morbidities associated with obesity such as Type II diabetes, heart disease, joint disease, and respiratory conditions.
-If you have started to regain weight since your initial surgery, ask your surgeon if the ROSE procedure might be right for you.
+If you have started to regain weight since your initial surgery, ask your surgeon if the ROSE bariatric revision surgery might be right for you.